Giants Causeway Facts

-The Giants Causeway serves as the name of a conglomeration of roughly 40,000 interlocking basalt columns.
-These occurred naturally as the result of an ancient volcanic eruption.
+- That’s because the formation consists of a stunning conglomeration of roughly 40,000 interlocking basalt columns.
+These very surprising features actually occurred naturally.
+In fact, they formed due to the actions of an ancient volcanic eruption.

-The unique geology of the Giants Causeway originally formed during the Paleogene Period.
-This occurred between 50-60 million years ago.
-At this time, the region routinely experienced rather intense volcanic activity.
+The unique geology of the tantalizing site originally formed during what’s known as the Paleogene Period.
+This action occurred between roughly 50-60 million years ago.
+In this distant time, the region routinely experienced rather intense volcanic activity.

-This created countless fractures, creating the pillars of the Giants Causeway.
-The size of the individual columns depended on the speed at which the lava in that particular spot cooled.
+This slow but inexorable natural process subsequently created countless fractures, creating the pillars now comprising Giants Causeway.
+Interestingly, the size of the individual columns strongly depended on the speed at which the lava in that particular spot cooled.

 The process continued for some time.
 Subsequent erosion then formed numerous unique structures.
 Some of these also possess names based on their supposed resemblance to other objects, with two notables being the Giants Boot and the Chimney Stacks.